syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ### Create recurrence exceptions for custom appointment

+You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any occurrence which is exception from the recurrence pattern appointment by using the `RecurrenceExceptionDates` property of `AppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
+You can delete any occurrence which is exception from the recurrence pattern appointment by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.AppointmentMapping~RecurrenceExceptionDates.html) property of `AppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
 The deleted occurrence date will be considered as recurrence exception dates.
-To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class `Meeting`.
+To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class [Meeting](#mapping).

 {% tabs %}
 {% highlight c# %}